BrendanColon/Crystallocrafty/readme.md

- #Crystallocrafty
- Convert any known protein crystal structure to a crochet pattern.
+ Crystallocrafty - Convert any known protein crystal structure to a crochet pattern.

  Science Hack Day Boston Entry
  Created by Brendan Colon and Jessica Polka